-The recommended method for evaluating the results of an extensive database of toxicology and carcinogenicity bioassays, as exist for glyphosate, involves the application of a weight-of-evidence (WOE) approach.
+The recommended method for evaluating the results of an extensive database of toxicology and carcinogenicity bioassays, as exist for glyphosate, involves the application of a weight-ofevidence (WOE) approach.
 A methodology for using WOE approaches has been identified and developed by the US EPA (Suter & Cormier 2011) and although not universally approved, the approach has widespread acceptance.
 Such an approach requires that all reliable information from whatever source should be evaluated in making a judgement.
-However, quality of the data/information must be scrutnized.
+However, quality of the data/information must be scrubnized.
 It therefore follows that in reviewing data on compounds that have been tested over many years; a careful examination of the precise nature of the studies reviewed must be made lest they fail to satisfy current standards of reliability.
-In any
+In any review, if certain studies are judged to be unreliable and thus not included to be ignored, the reasons for this should be provided.
+The Expert panel reviewed the incidences of the tumors in the various studies with respect to dose-response, rate of occurrence relative to known spontaneous rates in control animals, and on the basis of biological plausibility.

-Comment [wh3]: I'M FINE WITH JOHN'S SUGGESTION

-Comment [JA4]: Rather than say no hazard, perhaps say there is an extremely large margin of safety?
+Comment [wh3]: I M FINE WITH JOHN'S SUGGESTION Comment [JA4]: Rather than say no hazard, perhaps say there is an extremely large margin of safety?